npbtruong/npbtruong/README.md

 I’m passionate about backend architecture, performance optimization, and writing clean, maintainable code.
 For me, programming isn’t just about making things work — it’s about crafting solutions that are elegant, robust, and meaningful.

-- 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/npb-truong-2b79a2247/](https://www.linkedin.com/in/npb-truong-2b79a2247/recent-activity/videos/)
+- 👨‍💻 All of my project DEMOs are available on LINKEDIN [https://www.linkedin.com/in/npb-truong-2b79a2247/](https://www.linkedin.com/in/npb-truong-2b79a2247/recent-activity/videos/)

 - 💬 Ask me about **👑Laravel👑,Drupal ,PHP, HTML CSS JS, Bootsrap**